 While you may choose to pay for graduate school yourself, there are many financial options to help support your education.
 Financial aid can include federal, state, institutional, and private sources that assist eligible students in funding their education.
-This support can be a combination of scholarships, grants, loans, waivers, and student employment.
+This support can be a combination of scholarships, grants, loans, and waivers.
 We encourage you to review information available from the Texas A&M University Office of Financial Aid for additional information.

 Forms of financial aid include: